-Exercise is normally done over the lunch hour, with an extension of 30 minutes.
+Exercise is normally done over the lunch hour, with an extension of 30 minutes, or at a time agreed to/approved by the employee's supervisor..
 This amount of time is intended to allow the exercising employee the opportunity to receive a thorough aerobic workout, and time to return to work refreshed and relieved of stress.
 A shower is available for employee use.
 Approval of wellness time will be dependent upon the division workload and coordination with the schedules of co-workers.